How Do You Fancy a Virtual Bike Ride?

 On the arcade side of things, we have long seen road-oriented games (though usually dealing with motor sports) using relatively crude, unrealistic graphics.
 I even tried out one such game at SPIN a couple of years ago and had to stop within a couple of minutes as I was gripped with motion sickness and not at all keen on redecorating a stationary bike with my innards.

-Now, such games can involve more realistic backgrounds or possibly even feeds to real places.
+Now, such games can involve more realistic backgrounds or possibly even feeds to real places – and can work great on a PC.
 Then, when you consider programs like Google Earth VR, you can begin to see how this most basic VR concept can be expanded to the world, such that a single cycling app could project a route or road just about anywhere in the world.

 This is what’s already begun to happen.
 The CycleVR app is leading the way, with the tagline “Cycling the world in VR,” and it’s likely only the first of many programs.
 In-home cycling machines will soon be paired frequently with large screens and/or headsets that use this technology, and other apps will likely create original animated environments for cycling tours also.
 It’s through programs like these that we may soon be able to take our cycling efforts just about anywhere we like – at least in a virtual sense.